tabproblem/tabproblem/SECURITY.md

 # Reporting Security Issues

 I care about everyone's privacy and the last thing I want to do is build something that violates it.
-Pleast let me know if you see anything sus in here.
+Please let me know if you see anything sus in here.